pranaviiit1997/ASR_project/README.md

 Check out the steps in test.ipynb

 ## Folders in repo:
-    - features - Contain mfcc features, along with delta features(0,1,2), of training set and testing set of TIMIT dataset.
-Saved as train1.hdf, train2.hdf, train3.hdf and a similar naming scheme for test set too.
+    - features - Contain mfcc features, along with delta features(0,1,2), of training set and testing set
+    of TIMIT dataset.
+Saved as train1.hdf, train2.hdf, train3.hdf and a similar naming scheme for test set
+    too. **The folder is not uploaded here due to size constraints.
+See the last section, for the
+    downloadable google drive link.**
     - models - Contains pickled trained models for all phonemes
     - TIMIT - contains files of the TIMIT dataset
     - results - contains 2 files.
 The observations.txt file contains the results as observed.
     The report.odt/pdf contains the discussion surrounding the observations as part of the entire report.

 ## Other files in repo:
     - per.py - The per.py file is imported as an external file in test.ipynb file, for using it's phoneme error rate functionality.